1964 Summer Paralympics

-The 1964 Summer Paralympics (1964年夏季パラリンピック, 1964-Nen Kaki Pararinpikku), originally known as the 13th International Stoke Mandeville Games and also known as Paralympic Tokyo 1964, were the second Paralympic Games to be held.
+The 1964 Summer Paralympics (1964年夏季パラリンピック, 1964-Nen Kaki Pararinpikku), originally known as the 13th International Stoke Mandeville Games, were the second Paralympic Games to be held.
 They were held in Tokyo, Japan, and were the last Summer Paralympics to take place in the same city as the Summer Olympics until the 1988 Summer Paralympics.
+The Summer Paralympics, so far the only Paralympics held in Tokyo to take place with Spectators, as the 2020 Summer Paralympics in Tokyo held without spectators due to the COVID-19 pandemic.

 The 1964 Games, although still formally an edition of the International Stoke Mandeville Games, were the first to use the term "Paralympic" in association with the event; the term "Paralympic Games" was approved by the International Olympic Committee (IOC) first in 1984, while the International Paralympic Committee (IPC) was formed in 1989.

 In contrast with the 1960 Games, many events had more than three participants, meaning that athletes were no longer guaranteed a medal upon completing their event.

 Tokyo hosted the Summer Paralympic Games again in 2020.

 Sports

 Nine sports were competed at the 1964 games.
 In athletics, a wheelchair racing event in the form of a 60 m dash was added; previously the athletics program had included only field events.
 Wheelchair racing has since become one of the most prominent Paralympic events.